 In order to fulfil the purposes set out above we may provide access to your personal information to third parties with whom we have a business relationship, for example those who maintain and update our database, who assist with mail-outs or advertising, who arrange, participate in and sponsor conferences and who deliver educational and other services.

-Your personal information may also be provided to third party financial institutions and licensees in relation to the auditing of FPA membership status, CPD criteria and membership status.
+Your personal information may also be provided to third party financial institutions and licensees in relation to the auditing of FPA membership status, misconduct complaints, CPD criteria and membership status.
 Given the heightened importance of transparency in the financial services industry you understand that this is a reasonable disclosure.

 Where you make a complaint against a member of the FPA for alleged breaches of professional standards, we may also disclose your personal information to the member to facilitate the investigation of the complaint.
 You accept that not all recipients of your information may have privacy policies equivalent to the FPA’s and you consent to the disclosure of your personal information for those purposes.

 There are some circumstances where by law we are required to disclose your personal information, including to Courts, Tribunals or law enforcement agencies.